google/oss-fuzz/README.md

   - **Weekends and holidays**.
 If a deadline is due to expire on a weekend or US public holiday, the deadline will be moved to the next normal work day.
   - **Grace period**.
 We have a 14-day grace period.
-If a 90-day deadline expires but the upstream engineers lets us know before the deadline that a patch is scheduled for release on a specific day within 14 days following the deadline, the public disclosure will be delayed until the availability of the patch.
+If a 90-day deadline expires but the upstream engineers let us know before the deadline that a patch is scheduled for release on a specific day within 14 days following the deadline, the public disclosure will be delayed until the availability of the patch.